bihealth/sodar-core-legacy/docs/source/integration.rst

-If you are *not* integrating projectroles into an existing Django site, it is recommended to use `cookiecutter-django <https://github.com/pydanny/cookiecutter-django>`_ to set up your Django site.
+If you are *not* integrating projectroles into an existing Django site, it is recommended to use `cookiecutter-django <https://github.com/pydanny/cookiecutter-django>`_ to set up your site.

 .. warning::

    Currently, SODAR Core only supports Django 1.11.x, while the latest versions of cookiecutter-django set up Django 2.0.x by default.
 It is strongly recommended to use Django 1.11 LTS for time being.
 Compatibility with 2.0 and upwards is not guaranteed!
-Integration into a
-   `1.11 release <https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_
-   of cookiecutter-django has been tested and verified to be working.
+Integration into the latest `1.11 release <https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_ of cookiecutter-django has been tested and verified to be working.